Matt Hannon went from being Sylvester Stallone’s bodyguard to movie star in just 27 years.

-Yeah, it was just stupid decisions.The one key incident, one of the guys I worked for asked me to set a team of 20 guys to work security for his establishment.
+It was just stupid decisions.The one key incident, one of the guys I worked for asked me to set a team of 20 guys to work security for his establishment.
 We worked for him for 6 months and then he decided that we all cost too much.
 And he fired everybody.
 Well, me being young and an idiot was pissed off and asked, “Who are you going to hire?”
 He said he was just going to set up some janitors he hired to watch the place.
 It was a vicious cycle and concocted a plan to take one of his most valuable possessions, which is a painting.
 And I don’t know if my mind I made it like a movie, besides it being some revengeful shit.
 But looking back at it, who really gives a shit?
 Go get another job.

 I basically plead guilty from day one.
 I’m not trying to hide anything.
 It was a stupid idea.
 I feel bad I convinced this guy to do it with me.

-20 years later I ended up getting into trouble again.
+Twenty years later I ended up getting into trouble again.
 So that obviously wasn’t that accurate.

-What happened 20 years later?
+What happened twenty years later?

 That was just a stupid thing.
-What’s now known as identity theft in ‘98, ‘99 and I had a guy who was like “Hey, I got a way to make some quick cash.
+What’s now known as identity theft… In ‘98, ‘99 I had a guy who was like “Hey, I got a way to make some quick cash.
 Can I use your name and open some things?
 And I knew what was going on.
 He was doing some day trading and maybe taking some money and investing it under my name and that kind of shit.
 I ended up having to serve up to two years on that one.

 That was in my 30’s.
 The first one was in my 20’s.
 The second one was in my 30’s.
 Now in my 50’s, I’m fine.
 All I got to deal with is “Samurai Cop,” but ahh,